Eargo vs. Jabra Enhance

 Eargo‘s pricing is competitive, especially when you compare their offerings to prescription hearing aids, which cost an estimated $1,000 to $4,000 per ear.
 However, Eargo is more expensive than some OTC hearing aids, such as MDHearing.
 But you get much more for the cost of Eargo devices.

-Eargo hearing aids range from $799 per pair for LINK by Eargo, to $2,950 per pair for Eargo 7.
+Eargo hearing aids range from $799 per pair for Link by Eargo, to $2,699 per pair for Eargo 7.
 Financing is available for all of Eargo’s styles.
-If you don’t want to commit to the purchase before trying out the hearing aids, you can request a free sample prior to purchase, which we appreciate.
+If you don’t want to commit to the purchase before trying the hearing aids, you can request a free sample prior to purchase, which we appreciate.

-So, what all comes with your purchase?
-Eargo 7, Eargo 6, and Eargo SE come with professional hearing support via phone or through the app for the life of your devices.
-LINK by Eargo offers lifetime support via phone, but not through an app.
+What all comes with your purchase?
+Eargo 7 and Eargo SE come with professional hearing support via phone or through the app for the life of your devices.
+Link by Eargo offers lifetime support via phone, but not through an app.

 Jabra Enhance